WPManageNinja/wp-payment-form/readme.txt

 - Multiple choice payment items as Select Option
 - Checkbox payment items where users can check which items they want to pay
 - Donation / User inputed payment
+- Quanity Field for any payment item field

 = Stripe Checkout Fields =
 - Stripe checkout.js popup option